 The Bachelor of Science in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET.
 In this program, you'll learn inside and outside the classroom as you prepare for diverse engineering careers.
 These are just a few of the opportunities you can expect as a mechanical engineering major at UAA:

 - Get hands-on professional experience in your field.
 Internships and other experiential learning opportunities offer the chance to gain real-world expertise that will set you apart in the job market.
 Hiring companies in the Anchorage area include BP and other leading oil and gas companies, Alyeska Pipeline Service Company, Alaska Department of Transportation and more.

 - Conduct undergraduate research.
 UAA offers unique opportunities for bachelor’s degree students to collaborate with faculty on a variety of research projects that involve co-authoring publications, presenting at conferences, co-inventing patents and much more.
-Engineering students are also frequent recipients of undergraduate research grants that are available through UAA’s Office of Undergraduate Research and Scholarship.
+Engineering students are also frequent recipients of undergraduate research grants that are available through the Office of Research.
 Learn more about research opportunities.

 - Network with engineering professionals.
 Anchorage has a large population of technical professionals and a number of very active national professional engineering chapters, most of which have student chapters on campus.
 Chapter events provide numerous professional development opportunities and the chance to interact with local professionals.
 Major annual events include Women in Engineering Night (an on-campus dinner and networking event that takes place each fall) and Engineers Week (E Week) held each February.

 - Work closely with top faculty.
 UAA faculty are experienced engineers, acclaimed researchers and dedicated advisors who are committed to helping students succeed.
 A high faculty-to-student ratio also means more personal attention and direct involvement.